 Lateral Epicondylitis/ Epicondylosis commonly known as TENNIS ELBOW is caused due to repetitive wrist and hand movement which require constant gripping action.
-This condition is categorised in Overuse Injury.
-The muscles that extend the wrist and fingers backward have a common origin at the outer aspect of elbow.
+This condition is categorized in Overuse Injury.
+The muscles that extend the wrist and fingers backward have a common origin at the outer aspect of the elbow.
 This point of origin is injured in this condition.
-The injury can be at the tendo-osseous junction, within the tendon or at the musculo-tendinous junction.
+The injury can be at the tendon-osseous junction, within the tendon or at the musculotendinous junction.

-- Pain on the outer aspect of elbow,
+- Pain on the outer aspect of the elbow,

 - Difficulty in constant gripping action,